noah-erdogan/hugo-mock-landing-page-domain-name/README.md

 "This doc was informative and the screenshots helped guide me through each step.
 The instructions were clear and helpful."

+**Workflow**

+This project includes a GitHub Actions workflow configuration for building and deploying a Hugo website to GitHub Pages in a YAML file.
+Any time new changes are pushed, a job is queued and then executed, and the changes are automatically updated at the specified url if the job is successful.

 - **Qubit Shield Landing Page**
 This repository is a landing page for a mock product called Qubit Shield that was created using Hugo and was originally adapted from a Boostrap Theme landing site.